voutilad/virtio_vmmci/README.md

 Basically you need your kernel headers (you do NOT need a full source tree) and some GCC tooling.

+On Alpine systems, documentation is a bit sparse, but try to install `alpine-sdk` and `linux-virt-dev` (assuming you use the "virt" flavor).

 ### 2. Compiling
 This should be easy and expose issues with your lack of prerequisites